 Ever wonder what bunnies and eggs have to do with Easter?
-The Spring Equinox, also known as Ostara, has quite a few similarities to Easter – like bunnies and eggs, and over time, the two traditions have shared some lore, messages, and rituals.
+The Spring Equinox (on March 20th), also known as Ostara, has quite a few similarities to Easter – like bunnies and eggs, and over time, the two traditions have shared some lore, messages, and rituals.

 Ostara celebrates the seasons changing from dark to light, from winter to spring.
 Ostara (aka Eostra) is the Goddess who oversees nature’s bounty springing into action.
 Bunnies and eggs come into the picture, because they are a symbol of fertility, which directly correlates with the start of spring, seeds sprouting, and life beginning again.